 NEW!
 The City of Port Angeles is building a regulatory source control program that will require businesses to take measures to stop water pollution before it enters the stormwater system.
 The development of this program is a requirement of the Department of Ecology’s Western Washington Phase II Stormwater Permit.
-A draft of the Stormwater Source Control Program code update is available online for review and public comment.
 To learn more, please visit the dedicated project page.

 The Stormwater Management Plan (SWMP) is a comprehensive plan designed to reduce the discharge of pollutants from the City of Port Angeles separate stormwater system in order to protect local waters.
 The SWMP is designed to improve water quality.
 To learn more, view the Plan here.
 After reading, you may provide your comments on the Plan.